Founder & Executive Director

-As owner and operator of Hot Works fine art and fine crafts shows, Patty Narozny comes to the table with a unique set of qualifications and talent that enable her to judge and jury a high-end art show with an incredibly high level of confidence, skill, and ease.
-Armed with B.S. in Corporate Finance from Detroit’s Wayne State University (1986), what started as comptroller for Detroit’s alternative art-heavy newsweekly, led her to a sales director position at Detroit’s NBC affiliate, which, in turn, proved to be a pivotal point in Ms. Narozny’s career.
+Hot Works Fine Art Shows Founder, Patty Narozny, entered the art world in 2002 with a unique set of media qualifications that enabled her to organize, market, produce, and curate the submissions for her award-winning fine art and craft shows.
+Armed with a B.S. in Corporate Finance from Detroit’s Wayne State University (1986), she started as comptroller for Detroit’s alternative art-heavy newsweekly, which led her to a management position at Detroit’s NBC affiliate, a pivotal point in Ms. Narozny’s career.

 Jim has been an integral part of live television productions for 35+ years.